5aradise/SelfAssessment/Skills/JavaScript.md

   - `super`: 🖐️ used
   - `eval`
   - `static`
-  - `Number.parseInt`
+  - `Number.parseInt`: 🖐️ used
-  - `Number.parseFloat`
+  - `Number.parseFloat`: 🖐️ used
   - Property descriptors
   - Sealing properties
   - Freezing properties
   - Computed properties
-  - Instance class fields: 🎓 known
+  - Instance class fields: 🖐️ used
-  - Static class fields: 🎓 known
+  - Static class fields: 🖐️ used
-  - Private class fields: 🎓 known
+  - Private class fields: 🖐️ used
   - Private class methods: 🎓 known
 - Statements
   - `if`: 🖐️ used